bilingual-project/jtracer/README.md

 ## Installing and launching jTRACE

 First, you need to download jTRACE.
-You can do it from tthe R console
+You can do it from the R console
 running:

 ``` r